duniapay/oracles/README.md

-# oracles
+# Fiat to crypto ramp on CELO Blockchain using Oracles

+## Overview

+This fiat gateway provides a fast and decentralized way to sell crypto for fiat and vice versa.

+Any number of fiat payment networks can be supported.
+Each must provide a external adapter implementation to handle paying out and checking payments in.

+A pool of Makers provide fiat and crypto liquidity to the system.
+They receive a fee for each trade.
+The fee is the same for all Makers.

+A Taker buys crypto for fiat or fiat for crypto.
+They get the current market price minus a fixed Makers fee.

+Differences from localethereum:
+- fiat payments for sells are executed by Oracles
+- fiat payments for buys are executed outside the system but are checked by Oracles before crypto is released
+- trades are direct swaps with fixed fees (there is no order book)

+Differences from traditional centralized gateways:
+- transparency - orders are initiated and finalised on chain
+- peer to peer - registered Makers to any Taker
+- trusted Oracles (later can be trustless with a TEE deployment) executing payment network transactions

+## Features

+- [ ] CUSD to Fiat / Fiat to CUSD
+- [ ] ERC20 to Fiat / Fiat to ERC20
+- [ ] Paypal Fiat Payments
+- [ ] Mobile Money Fiat Payments
+- [ ] USSD Fiat Payments
+- [ ] SEPA Fiat Payments
+- [ ] Encrypted Maker api credentials
+- [ ] DApp UI

+## How it Works

 Transactions
-Transactions are a way to manage value on and between accounts in the Rehive platform.
+Transactions are a way to manage value on and between accounts in the `DuniaPay platform`.
 Transaction can be only a `credit`.
 A credit transaction increases an account’s balance.

 Every transaction has a status that can be used to gauge the state of the transaction.
 The statuses are: